Windows Defender Policies

 - Sign In to Scalefusion Dashboard

-- Navigate to Device Management > Device Profiles.
+- Navigate to Device Profiles & Policies > Device Profiles.
 Click on a Windows Device profile and edit, or create a new Windows Device profile.

-- Once in the Device Profile wizard, click on the Settings > Windows Defender section to configure Defender policies.
+- Once in the Device Profile wizard, click on the Settings > Security Settings > Windows Defender section to configure Defender policies.

 - To configure Defender policies, toggle ON Configure Defender Policies.
 This allows you to start configuring various settings and also prompt the end users that they need to configure policies.